burakozcn01/django-blog/README.md

 # Django Blog

-Welcome to the Django Blog project!
 This project is a blogging platform built using the Django framework.

 ## Table of Contents